High School History Teacher: Job Description & Career Requirements

 Career and Economic Outlook

-The U.S. Bureau of Labor Statistics (BLS) predicts slower-than-average job growth of 6% for high school teachers between 2012 and 2022.
-Additionally, the BLS reported that the median annual salary for high school teachers was $55,050 in 2012.
+The U.S. Bureau of Labor Statistics (BLS) predicts an average job growth of 6% for high school teachers between 2014 and 2024.
+Additionally, the BLS reported that the median annual salary for high school teachers was $57,200 in 2015.

 Alternate Career Options